Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Flexibility

 Life insurance plans are more flexible.
-They may offer options like policy loans, partial withdrawals, and plan customizations.
+They may offer options like policy loans, partial withdrawals, and plan customisations.
 Term insurance is less flexible.
 It usually cannot be altered once bought and does not include any savings or investment benefits.

 Discontinuing the Policy